ebi-gene-expression-group/index-scxa/README.md

 [![Docker Repository on Quay](https://quay.io/repository/ebigxa/index-scxa-module/status "Docker Repository on Quay")](https://quay.io/repository/ebigxa/index-scxa-module)

-# Module for Single Cell Expression Atlas solr index (v0.2.0)
+# Module for Single Cell Expression Atlas Solr index (v0.3.0)

-Scripts to create and load data into the `scxa-*` solr indexes (for analytics and gene2experiment).
+Scripts to create and load data into the `scxa-*` Solr indexes (for analytics and gene2experiment).
 Execution of tasks here require that `bin/` directory in the root of this repo is part of the path, and that the following executables are available:

 - awk
 - jq (1.5)